 The warehouse reference amount, i.e. the amount of liability for customs duties and tax, is determined based on the maximum value of the warehouse.
 In the reference amount, the default liability for value added tax is 24 % and for customs duties it is 6 %.
 If the warehouse contains only one type of product or a few types of products, the reference amount can be determined according to actual tax and customs duty rates.

 The reference amount will also include any possible excise duties.
-As concerns excise duties, 30 % of their average value will be taken into account in the reference amount.
+As concerns excise duties, 30 % of their maximum value will be taken into account in the reference amount.

 When a guarantee for a customs warehouse or a temporary warehouse is determined, the reference amount for the warehouse is considered based on the guarantee category.
 The guarantee is reserved from the fixed guarantee component.